priyakanthr2020/AMDR-Net/README.md

 Citation
 If you use this implementation or AMDR-Net in academic or research work, please cite the corresponding research publication.
-[1] R.Priyakanth, "AMDR-Net," GitHub, 2020.
+[1] R.Priyakanth, "AMDR-Net," GitHub.
 [Online].
 Available: https://github.com/priyakanthr2020/AMDR-Net.git